Mexico is renowned for having some of the highest biodiversity of psychoactive plants and mushrooms species in the world.

 The image below of the Aztec God of art, games, dance, flowers and song known as Xōchipilli contains a number of the sacred plants and mushrooms used by the Mexica and other Nahuatl-speaking indigenous people (today often referred to as the Aztecs).

-If you want to learn more about the medicinal plants and sacred mushrooms of Mexico through experiential learning then join our upcoming Mexico Hiking And Mushroom Foraging Retreat on the Day of the Dead (Día de Muertos) in early November.
+If you want to learn more about the medicinal plants and sacred mushrooms of Mexico through experiential learning then join our upcoming Day Of The Dead Retreat (Día de los Muertos) in early November.

 1. Calea Zacatechichi